salm45/salm45/README.md

 - 👋 Hi, I’m salma
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in web, mobile dev and AI integration
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 Currently learning Java, web and mobile dev
 - 📫 You can reach me through this email : salmaezzahid3@gmail.com

 <!---